Jimmy5467/django-helper/README.md

 2. In all other place where static should not be added, use single single  Quotes. for example : 'UTF-8'
 3. At the top of the file you have to add load static by yourself, it not be added by this program.

+If you have any doubt, then first try using dummy.html file, which is there in this repository.
+If you have any issue then feel free to riase issue in this repo, and if you have any suggestion then you can mail me.